 Rankings won’t tell you everything you need to know about a nursing school, but they will point you in the right direction.
-They’re an excellent starting point for finding a reputable, competitive nursing program.
-At a glance they allow you to compare the relative quality of the most reputable nursing schools based on generally accepted indicators of quality such as graduation rates, student retention, and faculty.
+They are an excellent starting point for finding a reputable, competitive nursing program.
+At a glance they allow you to compare the relative quality of the most reputable nursing schools based on generally accepted indicators of quality such as graduation rates, student retention, NCLEX pass rates, tuition, employment rates, and faculty credentials and reputation.
 Rankings may also help to broaden your options.
-You may be surprised to find some new nursing schools on this Best Nursing Colleges rankings list that you hadn’t previously considered attending.
+You may be surprised at some of the nursing schools on these national Best Nursing Colleges rankings lists that you hadn’t previously considered attending.
+You can view these nursing rankings a couple of different ways:

 As we mentioned, rankings are just a starting point in your search for a nursing school or college.
 As you search for a good nursing program there are many things you should consider.
 If you work, does the program offer a heavily structured or a more flexible environment?
 How involved are school faculty in the program?
 How strong is a nursing school’s affiliation with major hospitals and clinics?
 How much clinical work is required for graduation?
 Does the nursing school provide adequate resources including computers, science laboratories and off-campus/clinical work?
 How large are the class sizes?
 What type of academic and career counseling services does the school provide?
 How much one-on-one time can you expect to receive with your professor?
 What is the school’s student placement rate for graduates of their nursing program?

-If you are interested in earning your nursing degree or improving your nursing career and worry about being able to with your already demanding schedule, the University of Phoenix has flexible nursing degree programs that are fully accredited by the Commission of Collegiate Nursing Education (CCNE).
+If you are interested in earning your nursing degree or improving your nursing career and worry about being able to with your already demanding schedule, there are increasingly more online nursing degree programs that are available to you.
+To learn more about your nursing degree options, whether you are interested in online nursing school, a traditional nursing school, or a hybrid program, check out the Online Nursing Degrees, Schools, and Careers Guide.

 - Clinical Nurse Specialist: Adult / Medical-Surgical